manticoresoftware/manticoresearch/manual/Updating_index_schema.md

 * `string` / `text attribute` / `string attribute` - string attribute
 * `text` / `text indexed stored` / `string indexed stored` - full-text indexed field with original value stored in docstore
 * `text indexed` / `string indexed` - full-text indexed field, indexed only (the original value is not stored in docstore)
-* `text indexed attribute` / `string indexed attribute` - fill text indexed field + string attribute (not storing the original value in docstore)
+* `text indexed attribute` / `string indexed attribute` - full text indexed field + string attribute (not storing the original value in docstore)
 * `text stored` / `string stored` - the value will be only stored in docstore, not full-text indexed, not a string attribute
 * adding `engine='columnar'` to any attribute (except for json) will make it stored in the [columnar storage](Creating_an_index/Data_types.md#Row-wise-and-columnar-attribute-storages)

 #### Important notes:
-* Querying an index is impossible (because of a write lock) while adding a column.
+* Querying an index is impossible while a column is being added.
 * Newly created attribute's values are set to 0.
 * `ALTER` will not work for distributed indexes and indexes without any attributes.
 * `DROP COLUMN` will fail if an index has only one field.
-* When dropping a field which is both a full-text field and a string attribute the first `ALTER DROP` run drops the attribute, the second one drops the full-text field.
+* When dropping a field which is both a full-text field and a string attribute the first `ALTER DROP` drops the attribute, the second one drops the full-text field.

 <!-- request Example -->
 ```sql